Wweilin-1997/Biance_Trades_Stream/README.md

 3. XRPUSDT

 ## Binance Latency
-This is being calculate using:
+This is calculated using:
 ***event_time - trade_time<br><br>***

 ## Transport Latency
-This is being calculate using:
+This is calculated using:
 ***TIME_ON_RECEVIING_DATA - event_time<br><br>***